Manute Bol: Personal life

 Bol had six children with his first wife, Atong, and four with his second wife, Ajok.
 Bol's son Madut (born December 19, 1989) played college basketball at Southern University and graduated in 2013.
-Another son, Bol Bol (born November 16, 1999), played for the Oregon Ducks in 2018–19.
-Bol Bol was taken 44th overall in the 2019 NBA draft by the Miami Heat and was subsequently traded to the Denver Nuggets.
-He currently plays for the Orlando Magic.
+Another son, Bol Bol (born November 16, 1999), is an NBA basketball player.
+Bol was Catholic.

 Bol spoke Dinka and Arabic before learning English.

+In July 1988, Bol was arrested for driving while intoxicated and resisting arrest.
+On August 28, 1988, Bol was arrested in Maryland for driving while intoxicated.

 Despite initially knowing little English or Western culture upon arriving in the United States, Bol adjusted and was widely regarded as well-rounded, inquisitive, and well-read.
 He developed a strong friendship with Charles Barkley, who remarked, "If everyone in the world was a Manute Bol, it's a world I'd want to live in.
 He's smart.
 He reads The New York Times.
 He knows what's going on in a lot of subjects.
 He's not one of these just-basketball guys".
-Bol was a Catholic.

 During his time in Egypt, Bol ran a basketball school in Cairo.
 One of his pupils was a fellow Sudanese refugee, former NBA player Luol Deng, the son of a former Sudanese cabinet minister.
 Deng later moved to the United States to further his basketball career, maintaining a close relationship with Bol.

+On February 11, 2004, Bol was arrested in West Hartford, Connecticut for assault, disorderly conduct, and interfering with a police officer.
+Police alleged that Bol had struck his daughter and injured her lip.
+According to the Hartford Courant, Bol was intoxicated and also attempted to harm himself.
+He received medical treatment for his injuries following the incident.

 In July 2004, Bol was seriously injured in a car accident in Colchester, Connecticut; he was ejected from a taxi that hit a guardrail and overturned, resulting in a broken neck.
-The driver was under the influence, with a suspended license.
-Because his fortunes were mostly donated to Sudan, he was financially ruined because he had no health insurance.
+The driver, who died following the accident, was driving with a suspended license and was intoxicated.
+Because his fortunes were mostly donated to Sudan and he had no health insurance, Bol was financially ruined by the accident.
+Bol was hospitalized for three months following the accident.
 When he recovered from his injuries, he moved to Olathe, Kansas.

+On February 26, 2006, Bol and his wife Ajok were both arrested in West Harford, Connecticut following a physical altercation at their home.

 Death

 On June 19, 2010, Bol died from acute kidney failure and complications from Stevens–Johnson syndrome at the University of Virginia Medical Center in Charlottesville, Virginia.
-He was 47.
 He is buried in South Sudan.